 Next, we have a protein with a ligand that is partially occupied (i.e. present in 50% of the protein copies) in a space that does not clash with the apo state of the protein.
-Compositional heterogeneity is almost always observed in high throughput ligand soaking experiments, which now comprise a huge percentage of the PDB depositions^{36-38}.
-However, representing this data has been a topic of great debate^{39,40}.
-In the legacy PDB format, we could encode the compositional heterogeneity by indicating that the small molecule has an occupancy of 0.5 (50%) (Figure 3A).
-However, in the proposed format, we would indicate that this was the 'bound' state in the compositional heterogeneity data type (in addition to the 50% occupancy).
-Due to the lack of clashes, the compositional state of the protein would be left blank, allowing validation to occur against all compositional states.
+Compositional heterogeneity is almost always observed in high throughput ligand soaking experiments, which now comprise a huge percentage of the PDB depositions38-40, and is increasing in frequency in deposited cryoEM structures.
+However, representing this data has been a topic of great debate.
+In the legacy PDB format, we could encode the compositional heterogeneity by indicating that the small molecule has an occupancy of 0.5 (50%) and provide it with an altloc, often conflated with conformational heterogeneity(Figure 3A).
+In the proposed format, we proposed separating compositional heterogeneity from conformational heterogeneity.
+We propose a compositional state data category that would also be within the atom site loop and have a dictionary of categories based on the combination of each unique, non-water HETATM (i.e. ligand 1 bound, ligand 1&2 bound, ligand 2 bound, unbound, or blank- indicating unknown, and therefore interacting with all compositional states).
+For every atom, the user can choose if this is bound, unbound, or unknown for each HETATM.
+For the ligands themselves, they will always be in the bound state, but for the other atoms around they can be in the bound, unbound, or unknown state.
+The unknown state will consist of most of the atoms in the protein as it is typically unknown if the atom is in the unbound or bound state, especially in residues far from the binding site.
+This also provides the opportunity to have a ligand 1 bound indicated in the compositional heterogeneity category and pose 1 or pose 2 in the conformational heterogeneity column.

 Figure 3: Compositional Heterogeneity.
-Boxes represent how data items would be connected in the mmCIF format.
+Boxes represent how data categories would be connected in the mmCIF format.
 Shown are: atom, compositional state, conformational state 1, conformational state 2, occupancy.
 A. Example 3: Simple compositional heterogeneity.
 B. Example 4: Compositional and conformational heterogeneity.

-Example 4: compositional and conformational heterogeneity
+Example 4: Compositional and conformational heterogeneity

-We now consider building on this example of a partially occupied ligand with conformational heterogeneity.
+We now consider building on this example of a partially occupied ligand with conformational heterogeneity in the protein.
 The interplay between conformational and compositional heterogeneity is often inferred from the ligand clashing with some protein conformations (Figure 3B).
 In this example, the ligand binding is compatible with the "loop in", but not the "loop out" conformation.
 In addition, there are individual residues in each loop state.
-The complexity of this interlinked conformational and compositional heterogeneity would be completely lost in the legacy PDB format.
+The complexity of this interlinked conformational and compositional heterogeneity would be completely lost in the legacy PDB format (Supplementary File 1).
 We would have to encode the conformational heterogeneity of the protein with at least four altlocs ids and make copies of the ligand that match the altloc ids of the compatible conformations.
 There would be no link between how the conformational heterogeneity interacts with the compositional heterogeneity.
 Furthermore, the hierarchy of conformational heterogeneity is also lost.